-The story: Remember how much I loved the books about the Race To The South Pole by Robert Falcon Scott and Roald Amundsen?
-Well, this one is about the same topic.
-ACG is a young explorer on Scott’s team who survives and writes this book a decade later.
-It is essentially about Scott’s mission, but also about how ACG and other members personally experienced it.
-So it doesn’t consist only of ACG’s writing, but also of interspersed diary sections from other team members.
+This book is essentially about Scott’s mission, but also about how Cherry-Garrard and other members of the team personally experienced it.
+So it doesn’t consist only of Cherry-Garrard’s own writing, but also of interspersed diary sections from other team members

 what I didn’t like

 First things first: I was disappointed by this book.
-Not because it was bad per se, but because I remember reading a list of the Best Travel Books Of All Time, and this one was all the way at the top.
-And since I like Scott and Amundsen so much, I figured this one must be a sort of Scamundsen of travel books, and it must rule.
-Well, it did rule, but only in parts.
+Not because it was very bad per se, but because I remember reading a list of the Best Travel Books Of All Time, and this one was all the way at the top.
+And since I liked both Scott’s and Roald Amundsen‘s accounts a lot, I had high hopes for this one.

 Second problem: the interspersed voices by other tour members.
-I mean it’s nice to hear not only ACG’s perspective but also that of the others, but this bloats the book even more.
+Sure it’s nice to hear not only Cherry-Garrard’s perspective but also that of the others, but this bloats the book even more.
 And sometimes the information they provide is overlapping or simply not interesting.
-So I think the excerpts should have been more limited.
+I think the excerpts should have been more limited.